-The only way for you, as the firm leader, to determine an insightful answer is to get the group's minutes and see whether there are specific tasks and projects identified and underway, with specific partners committed to implementing those projects - and ideally those projects should line up with the written, strategic business plan that each group created and submitted to firm management. (and YES, I'm talking about a real

-"strategic" plan, not one of those silly three-page templates that someone in the firm handed out to each group leader to complete at the beginning of January).
+The only way for you, as the firm leader, to determine the answer is to get the group's minutes and see whether there are specific tasks and projects identified and underway with specific partners committed to implementing those projects - and ideally those projects should line up with the written, strategic business plan that each group created and submitted to firm management. (and Yes, I'm talking about a real "strategic" plan, not one of those silly three page templates that the marketing department handed out to each practice group leader to complete at the beginning of January).